Scurvy returns to Australia due to poor diet

 Scurvy is caused by a lack of vitamin C – not something normally found in people who eat a balanced diet, but potentially a problem in anyone malnourished, such as some elderly people, smokers or people with a drug or alcohol problem.

 Vitamin C is needed for the body to make collagen – a protein required for healthy bones, skin and blood vessels.
-Without regular replacement of collagen, tissues start breaking down, leading to symptoms such as swollen bleeding gums, joint pain, wounds that won’t heal and skin that bruises easily.
+Without regular replacement of collagen, tissues start breaking down, leading to symptoms such as swollen bleeding gums, joint pain and swelling, wounds that won’t heal and skin that bruises easily.

 Within a couple of weeks of the vitamin C-deficient patients in Western Sydney starting to take vitamin C supplements, foot ulcers that had been present for many months healed.